AlphaSheep/QuickCoords/CONTRIBUTING.md

 * Where possible, follow the Zen of Python (``` import this```).
 * Every function, class and module needs a docstring.

-You may contribute code by sending a pull request, or by posting code snippets to the issue tracker, or even just eail them to us.
+You may contribute code by sending a pull request, or by posting code snippets to the issue tracker, or even just email them to us.